RWTH Aachen University: Internationality

 Double degrees and student mobility are promoted with other technology universities through the TIME (Top Industrial Managers for Europe) network.
 Furthermore, the RWTH is member of the IDEA League, which is a strategic partnership among four of Europe's leading research universities, including TU Delft, Chalmers University of Technology, and ETH Zürich, and was the first German university starting an Undergraduate Research Opportunities Program in 2008.

-Compared to other German universities the RWTH Aachen received the highest amount of funds granted by third-party donors in the last years.

 More than 7,000 international students are currently enrolled within the undergraduate, graduate or PhD programme.
 Compared to other German universities the portion of international students at the RWTH Aachen is higher-than-average.
 The proximity of Aachen to the Netherlands, Belgium, and Luxembourg combined with the subsequent exposure to a variety of cultural heritages has placed RWTH Aachen University in a unique position with regards to the reflection and promotion of international aspects and intensive interaction with other universities.

 In Asia, RWTH Aachen collaborates with Tsinghua University to offer Tsinghua-Aachen (Germany) Joint Master Program.

-Rankings
+Rankings and reputation

+Overall

+RWTH Aachen was ranked #105 globally (#6 nationally) in the QS World University Rankings 2026, #92 globally (#6 nationally) in the Times Higher Education World University Rankings 2026, and #201–300 globally (#10–19 nationally) in the ARWU World Rankings 2025.

+Subject

+In the 2023 QS Subject Ranking, RWTH Aachen ranks first in Germany in mechanical engineering and materials sciences.
+In the 2023 THE Subject Ranking, RWTH Aachen ranks second in Germany in engineering and computer science.
+In the 2022 ARWU Subject Ranking, RWTH Aachen ranks first in Germany in chemical engineering.